Introduction

-We will see here Spring Boot Data JPA CRUD example.
-CRUD means Create Read Update and Delete operations.
-We will use in-memory h2 database in order to perform CRUD operations in database.
-We have other example on Spring Data JPA CRUD example but the application does not use Spring Boot.
-In this example, we will use Spring Boot.
-We will use Spring REST controller to expose our CRUD operations onto REST API.
+You will see here Spring Boot Data JPA CRUD example.
+CRUD is an acronym that means Create Read Update and Delete operations.
+I will use an in-memory h2 database in order to perform CRUD operations in database.
+I have other example on Spring Data JPA CRUD example but the application does not use Spring Boot.
+In this example, I will use Spring Boot framework in this example.
+I will use Spring REST controller to expose the CRUD operations into REST API.

 Prerequisites